kiosion/ttbt/README.md

 - Reads in .jpg, .png, or .gif images

 ## Usage:
-- Either run the file directly, or add to your system PATH.
+Either run the file directly, or add to your system PATH.
-- Ex: ttbt path/to/image.jpg -t "Top Text" -b "Bottom Text"

-To add to your system path on linux, simply copy the file to /usr/bin, and add the following line to the top of the file:
+To add to your system path on linux, copy the file to /usr/bin, remove .py, and add the following line to the top of the file:
 ```
 #!/usr/bin/env python
 ```
-Also make sure to change the font import to point to the location of the impact.ttf file.
+Also make sure to change the font import to point to the absolute location of the impact.ttf file.
 Done!

 ## Example: